 You'll be asked: What mouth structure does the arrow point to?

 - Question #1: This small piece of soft tissue hangs down from the middle of the soft palate.

-- Question #2: These masses of lymphoid tissue are also called the adenoids.
+- Question #2: These masses of lymphoid tissue are found at the opening to the throat.

 - Question #3: This organ is composed mostly of muscle tissue.
 Its functions include assisting with chewing and swallowing, and tasting food.

 - Question #4: A complete set of teeth contains twelve of these.
 Their primary purpose is to crush and grind food.